-Build instructor awareness of and expertise in culturally relevant, competent instructional practices (e.g., universal design for learning, diverse authors, and text use in programs, attending webinars or seminars focused on historical and emerging needs to support students of color, etc.).
-Activities must detail how the research of new practices will be presented to faculty and staff.
+- Build instructor awareness of and expertise in relevant and innovative instructional practices (e.g., universal design for learning, use of multiple and varied resources and authors, attending webinars or seminars focused on emerging needs and supports for all students, etc.).
+Activities must detail how the research of new practices will be presented to faculty and staff. - Build instructor awareness of and expertise in a wide variety of newly emerging technologies (e.g., training for new software/hardware to be used in programs, attending webinars or seminars focused on emerging trends in higher education, etc.).
+Activities must detail how the research of new technologies will be presented to faculty and staff.

-- Build instructor awareness of and expertise in a wide variety of newly emerging technologies (e.g., training for new software/hardware to be used in programs, attending webinars or seminars focused on emerging trends in higher education, etc.).
-Activities must detail how the research of new technologies will be presented to faculty and staff. - Integrate the learning of new technologies into curriculum and instruction.
-Activities must detail how professional growth and/or Occupational Competency Program activities will integrate to the classroom environment. - Practice instructional methods that incorporate emerging technologies. - Implementation of Systemwide and/or college priorities (e.g., professional learning related to guided pathways, advancing equitable outcomes for students; culturally responsive practices and creating inclusive classroom environments; enhancements/innovations to the college's Faculty Quality Assurance System; etc.)
+- Integrate the learning of new technologies into curriculum and instruction.
+Activities must detail how professional growth and/or Occupational Competency Program activities will integrate into the classroom environment. - Practice instructional methods that incorporate emerging technologies. - Implementation of Systemwide and/or college priorities (e.g., professional learning related to guided career pathways, advancing success for every student, creating inclusive learning environments, enhancements and innovations to the college's Faculty Quality Assurance System; etc.)